Angioimmunoblastic T-Cell LymphomaOverview

 • Pralatrexate (Folotyn)

-These clinical trials are in various phases of development.
 It is critical to remember that today's scientific research is continuously evolving.
 Treatment options may change as new treatments are discovered and current treatments are improved.
-Therefore, it is important that patients check with LRF or with their physician for any treatment updates that may have recently emerged.
+Therefore, it is important that patients check with their physician or with the Lymphoma Research Foundation (LRF) for any treatment updates that may have recently emerged.

 Some treatments can cause long-term effects or late effects, which can vary based on duration and frequency of treatments, age, gender, and the overall health of each patient at the time of treatment.
-The doctor will check for these effects during follow-up care.
+A physician will check for these effects during follow-up care.
 Visits may become less frequent the longer the disease remains in remission.

-A lymphoma diagnosis often triggers a range of feelings and raises many concerns.
+A lymphoma diagnosis often triggers a range of feelings and raises concerns.
 In addition, cancer treatment can cause physical discomfort.
 Support groups and online message boards can help patients connect with other people who have lymphoma.
-One-to-one peer support programs, such as LRF's Lymphoma Support Network, match lymphoma survivors (or caregivers) with volunteers who have gone through similar experiences.
+One-to-one peer support programs, such as the LRF Lymphoma Support Network, match lymphoma patients (or caregivers) with volunteers who have gone through similar experiences.